-- 3.1.4 Specifically, project funds cannot be used to cover allowances such as expenses on housing (including nominal rental for quarters), education, training, passage and travelling, food, insurance, severance pay, overtime and untaken leave, etc. - 3.1.5 As a general rule, the lead applicant and co-applicant(s) must not charge the salary of their existing staff against the project unless this is a deployment absolutely necessary and essential for the project and ITC's prior approval has been obtained.
+- 3.1.3 Project funding can generally be used to cover the salary of project staff, including employer's mandatory contribution to the Mandatory Provident Fund (MPF), contract gratuities, annual salary adjustment (excluding increments and promotions) and general fringe benefits (e.g. medical) in accordance with the established mechanism of the universities concerned. - 3.1.4 Specifically, project funds cannot be used to cover allowances such as expenses on housing (including nominal rental for quarters), education, training, passage and travelling, food, insurance, severance pay, overtime and untaken leave, etc.. - 3.1.5 As a general rule, the lead applicant and co-applicant(s), if any, must not charge the salary of their existing staff against the project unless this is a deployment absolutely necessary and essential for the project and ITC's prior approval has been obtained.
 This principle should apply irrespective of whether the relevant service/work is carried out within or outside normal working hours of the person concerned.